-LMS System Integration with SSO, API’s, IP Restrictions.
+LMS System Integration with Single Sign On (SSO), OAuth, API’s, Webhooks, IP Restrictions.

 Here are four simple yet powerful features which will solve your problems: